DUNE/dune-justin/docs/justin_command.man_page.md

     	      available for allocation to instances of that stage's script.

-    	      --lifetime-days DAYS sets the Rucio rule lifetime when creating the initial per-RSE datasets used to keep the initial replica of an output file on the storage it is uploaded to, for all output files that are uploaded in the given stage.
+    	      --lifetime-days DAYS sets the Rucio rule lifetime when creating Rucio datasets for output files.
 If any Rucio datasets are used for outputs, then this is option is required.

     	      If one or more options --output-rse NAME is given, then the RSE used for uploads of output files and log tgz files will be